git-moss/DrivenByMossWiki/Akai-APC40-&-APC40mkII.md

 * The rows represent the notes of the selected scale.
 * Note that you can scroll past the end of the clip (to the right).
 * Press pads to enter/delete notes.
+* Change note length or create long notes in the Sequencers (Note, Drum) by pressing a note pad and then a pad right of it.
 * Use the Clip Stop buttons to change the grids resolution.
 * *Scene Launch button 1* - Selects the next Scale.
 The new scale is displayed on the computer screen.
 * *Scene Launch button 2* - Selects the previous Scale.
 The new scale is displayed on the computer screen.